Demon Road: Development

 In October 2015, ahead of the German language release of Demon Road, Carsten Biernat of Unique Voodoo Studios revealed that the institution had been commissioned to create the cover of the German version of the novel, sharing concept sculptures of Amber in her demon form they had created on being asked to "bring the character to life".
-In April 2016, Derek Landy and Unique Voodoo expresed interest in the concept models being produced as Demon Road collectable merchandise.
+In April 2016, Derek Landy and Unique Voodoo expressed interest in the concept models being produced as Demon Road collectable merchandise.

 Promoting Desolation, elaborating on the series' premise of travelling the titular "Demon Road" from which all "the shining stars of horror fiction, both on the page and on the screen" is derived, as "the perfect opportunity to tip my hat to Stephen King[,] Wes Craven[,] and a host of other creators", Landy described the trilogy as "a love letter to American horror, books, TV, comics, movies [where] every few chapters there’s a new character with a new story and each one of these encounters is a different trope of American horror.
-It’s Stephen King books, it’s Wes Craven movies… [for example] the Dacre Shanks character is influenced by Freddie Krueger[…] It meant it could be a litany of horror tropes[…] Over the course of the three books, there’ll be a Nightmare On Elm Street, there’ll be X-Files, there’ll be Buffy, there’ll be [more] Stephen King, Psycho… everything I loved as a horror fan is all in this series."
+It’s Stephen King books, it’s Wes Craven movies… [for example] the Dacre Shanks character is influenced by Freddy Krueger[…] It meant it could be a litany of horror tropes[…] Over the course of the three books, there’ll be a Nightmare On Elm Street, there’ll be X-Files, there’ll be Buffy, there’ll be [more] Stephen King, Psycho… everything I loved as a horror fan is all in this series."

-Novels

-()

-For anyone who ever thought their parents were monsters… Amber Lamont is a normal sixteen-year-old.
-Smart but insecure, she spends most of her time online, where she can avoid her beautiful, aloof parents and their weird friends.
-But when a shocking encounter reveals a horrifying secret, Amber is forced to go on the run.
-Killer cars, vampires, undead serial killers and red-skinned, horned demons – Amber hurtles from one threat to the next, revealing the terror woven into the very fabric of her life.
-As her parents close in behind her, Amber’s only chance rests with her fellow travellers, who are not at all what they appear to be…

-Desolation

-In the second novel, reeling from their bloody encounter in New York City, Amber and Milo flee north.
-On their trail are the Hounds of Hell – five demonic bikers who will stop at nothing to drag their quarries back to their unholy master.
-Amber and Milo’s only hope lies within Desolation Hill – a small town with a big secret; a town with a darkness to it, where evil seeps through the very floorboards.
-Until, on one night every year, it spills over onto the streets and all hell breaks loose.
-And that night is coming…